Formal and Informal Business in South Africa

 What is Formal Business?

-Formal businesses include private businesses as well as public corporations.
-These are businesses that meet all relevant legal requirements.
+It also includes private businesses as well as public corporations.
+Furthermore, these are businesses that meet all relevant legal requirements.
 They are organisations that are clearly structured and regulated.

 What is the Formal and Informal Sector?

 The formal sector is the part of South Africa’s economy that includes all formal businesses that pay their taxes and are regulated.
-The formal sector includes most widely known private businesses.
+This sector includes the most widely known private businesses.

-This could include anything from grocery stores to restaurants, petrol stations, banks, insurance companies, or more.
+It could include anything from grocery stores to restaurants, petrol stations, banks, insurance companies, and many more.
 As long as the business follows the necessary legal requirements and legally employs people, it is part of the formal sector.
 This is basically the “recognised” business sector that contributes to the economy.

 Thousands of South Africans depend on the informal sector to provide them with things like meals, clothing, goods and services at affordable prices.
-There are also thousands of South Africans who rely on the informal sector for income as they can’t find formal employment in the country.
+What is more, thousands of South Africans also rely on the informal sector for income as they can’t find formal employment in the country.

 What Are Three Types of Informal Business?